 What does responsibly sourced mean?

 RJC defines responsibly sourced metals as conflict-free as a minimum, and responsibly produced at each step of the supply chain.
 This means that appropriate standards apply for human rights, labour standards, environmental impact, and business ethics as articulated in the RJC Code of Practices Standard.
-Aiming to ensure the long term compliance with RJC CoC Standard provisions, Bvlgari has implemented an appropriate internal and external management system which ensures the segregation of CoC certified material in each step of the manufacturing process from metal procurement to finished product delivery.
-The certification ensures the implementation of responsible manufacturing and sourcing processes among the whole supply chain and it confirms Bvlgari's commitment to ensure gold traceability not only through its manufacturing processes but also involving its suppliers with a continuous improvement perspective and taking care of the sustainable development of the local content in which Bvlgari operates.
+Aiming to ensure the long term compliance with RJC CoC Standard provisions, Bulgari has implemented an appropriate internal and external management system which ensures the segregation of CoC certified material in each step of the manufacturing process from metal procurement to finished product delivery.
+The certification ensures the implementation of responsible manufacturing and sourcing processes among the whole supply chain and it confirms Bulgari's commitment to ensure gold traceability not only through its manufacturing processes but also involving its suppliers with a continuous improvement perspective and taking care of the sustainable development of the local content in which Bulgari operates.

 Please find here the RJC Chain of Custody Certification.